-Jack Burke Jr, 1956 Masters – eight shots
+Jack Burke Jr, 1956 - eight shots

+In the final Masters played without a cut, Jack Burke Jr overturned an eight-stroke deficit to defeat Ken Venturi by a single shot.
 Venturi, a 24-year-old amateur at the time, had led the whole way having posted an opening-round 66 – the lowest score ever at the Masters by an amateur.

 However, on a difficult final day in which Burke Jr’s 71 was one of only two under-par rounds, Venturi carded a disappointing 80 to finish in second place, a shot behind his fellow American.

-Gary Player, 1978 Masters – seven shots
+Gary Player, 1978 - seven shots

-The South African trailed Hubert Green by seven shots after three rounds at Augusta National, but a brilliant 64, that included seven birdies in his final 10 holes, was good enough to clinch his third green jacket by a single shot.
+Gary Player captured his ninth and final Major championship at the 1978 Masters, producing one of the greatest final-round comebacks in history.
+The South African trailed Hubert Green by seven shots after three rounds at Augusta National, but a brilliant 64, that included seven birdies in his final 10 holes, was good enough to clinch his third Green Jacket by a single shot.

-Sir Nick Faldo, 1996 Masters – six shots
+Sir Nick Faldo, 1996 - six shots

 Looking back, Norman says he should have realised his timing was off as early as the fourth hole, when his tee shot into the long par-3 came up short.
 But hindsight is a wonderful thing.

-Sensing what was unfolding, Faldo played what he described as a “defensively smart” shot into the heart of the par-3 green, before Norman’s weak effort drifted right and into Rae’s Creek.
+As the players turned for home, the Australian still led by two but that quickly changed.
+Two consecutive bogeys and things were level heading to the treacherous 12th, where Norman’s weak effort drifted right and into Rae’s Creek.
 The resultant double-bogey gave Faldo a two-shot advantage of his own and he never looked back.